Expansion of Iterated Stratonovich Stochastic Integrals of Multiplicity 2 Based on Double Fourier-Legendre Series Summarized by Pringsheim Method: Introduction

-An important feature of this method is that various complete orthonormal bases in the space $L_2(t, T])$ can be used (the method proposed in \cite{Mi2} admits only the trigonometric basis).
-Hence, we can state the problem of comparing the efficiency of using different complete orthonormal bases in the space $L_2(t, T])$ in the numerical solution of Ito SDEs.
-This problem has been solved in \cite{29}, \cite{30}.
-In particular, in \cite{29}, \cite{30} it was shown that the optimal system of basis functions in the framework of the numerical solution of Ito SDEs is the system of Legendre polynomials.
-That is why this article is devoted to expansions of iterated Stratonovich stochastic integrals, based on the Fourier--Legendre series.
+An important feature of the method of generalized multiple Fourier series is that various complete orthonormal systems of functions in the space $L_2(t, T])$ can be used (the method proposed in \cite{Mi2} admits only the trigonometric system of functions).
+Hence, we can state the problem of comparing the efficiency of using different complete orthonormal systems of functions in the space $L_2(t, T])$ in the context of numerical solution of Ito SDEs.
+This problem has been solved in \cite{29}, \cite{30} (also see \cite{20xxxxx}-\cite{12aa-afterxxx}).
+In particular, in \cite{20xxxxx}-\cite{12aa-afterxxx}, \cite{29}, \cite{30} it was shown that the optimal system of basis functions in the framework of numerical solution of Ito SDEs is the system of Legendre polynomials.
+This fact is true at least for high-order strong numerical methods with orders of convergence $1.5, 2.0,\ldots $ That is why the part of this article is devoted to the expansions of iterated Stratonovich stochastic integrals with multiplicity 2 based on multiple Fourier--Legendre series.